Jishnu8/Hierarchical-Transformer-for-Long-Text-Summarization/README.md

 ```
 If ``` dataset_path ``` is not specified, the default dataset used is [arxiv-dataset](https://huggingface.co/datasets/ccdv/arxiv-summarization).
 When specifying a custom dataset, the format of the [arxiv-dataset](https://huggingface.co/datasets/ccdv/arxiv-summarization) must be used.

-The following link contains the final processed dataset for arxiv_dataset ready to be used for training: (link)
+The following link contains the final processed dataset for arxiv_dataset ready to be used for training: [arxiv_processed_data](https://icedrive.net/s/5hazXhBRAzzBT43jtx4a35zfNQGQ)

 For more details regarding how the dataset to be used for training is created, refer to [3.1 Creating Dataset](https://github.com/Jishnu8/Hierarchical-Transformer-for-Long-Text-Summarization#31-creating-dataset).